EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/index.md

 This Julia package provides a framework for receding horizon optimization of an energy system model.
 This package is developed as an extension to the multi carrier energy model [`EnergyModelsBase`](https://energymodelsx.github.io/EnergyModelsBase.jl/).

-!!! info
-    This documentation is under development.

-`EnergyModelsRecedingHorizon` follows the same philosophy with respect to extendibility as `EnergyModelsBase`.
+`EnergyModelsRecedingHorizon` follows the same philosophy with respect to extensibility as `EnergyModelsBase`.
 This means that users are able to implement new technologies as new nodes without changes to the core package structure.
+It may however be necessary to do minor adjustments to your existing nodes.
+This is the case if dynamic constraints are included in your node.
+An explanation of the required steps can be found in *[how to adapt an EMX element](@ref how_to-adapt_elem)*.

 ## Manual outline